 Generally speaking, it is inadvisable to eat foods containing Salmonella bacteria – especially if you’re not a fan of diarrhea, fever or abdominal cramps.
 In the future, however, we might be swallowing genetically-engineered versions of the little guys as a way of treating viral infections.
 If we do, it will be thanks to research presently being carried out at UC Berkeley’s School of Public Health.
 Scientists there have reprogrammed Salmonella bacteria to act as harmless transporters of virus-stopping enzymes.

-« Back to Salmonella bacteria used to stop viruses
+Read the full article: Salmonella bacteria used to stop viruses